How to Quit Sugar?

 Do you want to live a healthier life?
 Are you tired of sugar cravings?
 Do you want to quit sugar but don’t know how?
 We’ve got some great tips for you – keep reading!

 Sugar is the common name for sweet-tasting, soluble carbohydrates, many of which are used in food production and processing.
 There are different types of sugar we use, and they include white refined, unrefined, unprocessed cane sugar, and brown sugar.
-As sugar consumption grew in the second half of the 20th century, researchers began to examine the effects of a diet high in sugar, especially refined sugar on human health.
-Increased sugar consumption has led to obesity, diabetes, urinary tract, cardiovascular disease, fatty liver disease, high blood pressure, inflammation, and tooth decay.
+As sugar consumption grew in the second half of the 20th century, researchers began to examine the effects of a diet high in sugar, especially refined sugar, on human health.
+Increased sugar consumption has led to obesity, diabetes, urinary tract infections, cardiovascular disease, fatty liver disease, high blood pressure, inflammation, and tooth decay.
 All of these conditions are associated with an increased risk of heart attack and stroke.

 Sugar Cravings

 High sugar consumption leads to sugar addiction: the more you consume, the more you crave.
 Sugar cravings show up in the form of sweets, bread, fruit, or dairy.
-According to American Heart Association, the human body does not need any added sugar to function, which means that the amount of sugar normally consumed with food, such as fruit is sufficient.
-A high sugar diet has multiple impacts on our body: apart from gaining weight, the skin gets affected as well as the pancreas liver and heart.
+According to the American Heart Association, the human body does not need any added sugar to function, which means that the amount of sugar normally consumed with food, such as fruit, is sufficient.
+A high sugar diet has multiple impacts on our body: apart from gaining weight, the skin gets affected as well as the pancreas, liver and heart.
 Gaining weight leads to limited physical activity and depression.

 Reasons for craving for sugar include, but are not limited to, a modern high-fat diet, excessive growth of “bad” intestinal bacteria, known as dysbiosis, which also creates inflammation in the body, and overgrowth of Candida Albicans in the body, which can cause infections.